 The Postfix mail transfer agent (MTA) is a high performance, open source email server system.
 This guide will help you get Postfix running on your Linode, using Courier for IMAP/POP3 service and MySQL to store information on virtual domains and users.

-We assume you’ve followed the steps outlined in our getting started guide.
+We assume you’ve followed the steps outlined in our Setting Up and Securing a Compute Instance .
 All configuration will be performed in a terminal session; make sure you’re logged into your Linode as root via SSH.
 This tutorial assumes you haven’t already installed the MySQL database server.
 If you have, you will not be required to follow the initial steps related to MySQL installation.

 NOTE: Please carefully read all information presented in this guide.
 There are many files and commands that will need to be edited as part of the setup process; please do not simply copy and paste the example blocks.

 Make sure your package repositories and installed programs are up to date by issuing the following command:

 Issue the following command to get the required packages installed on your Linode:

 yum install rpm-build make libtool openldap-devel cyrus-sasl-devel mysql-devel zlib-devel postgresql-devel \ gdbm-devel pam-devel expect gcc-c++ redhat-rpm-config libtool-ltdl-devel libidn-devel gamin-devel \ pam_mysql cyrus-sasl-sql cyrus-sasl cyrus-sasl-plain postfix mysql-server